Algorithm to find an all-order in the running coupling solution to an equation of the DGLAP type: Introduction

 At higher orders new advanced analytical software tools exist.
 They are based on using concepts from algebraic geometry like a shuffle product \cite{Ablinger:2010kw,Ablinger:2013hcp}.
 Harmonic polylogarithms are described in \cite{Remiddi:1999ew}.
 Here we propose an alternative way which reduces evaluation of the inverse Mellin transformation to calculation of the inverse Laplace transformations of Jacobians corresponding to certain complex diffeomorphisms.
 These diffeomorphisms may be performed in the complex plane of the Mellin moment.
 These complex mappings make the structure of the integrands uniform reducing it in many of the cases to the standard tables like \cite{gradshteyn-2015a}.

+We have shown in Ref.\cite{Alvarez:2019eaa} that the table integrals which appear in the result of this complex mapping may further be transformed to Barnes integrals.
+The latters are the standard representations for generalized hypergeometric functions.
+In order to transform the original contour integral to the Barnes integrals we curve the vertical line of the contour integral in the inverse Laplace transformation to the shape of the Hankel contour and then calculate the corresponding Hankel contour integral of the product of the exponential function, typical for the inverse Laplace transformation, with a power of the variable from the Jacobian of this complex map and get in such a way the gamma function in the denominator of the Barnes integral.
+This is the reason why we prefer to have the inverse Laplace transformation at the intermediate step instead the inverse transformation of the Mellin moments.

-The structure in Mellin space in Ref. \cite{Blumlein:1997em} suggests that analytic inversions of some evolution kernels to $x$-space usually will need the introduction of new special functions on just the perturbative side both in the case of fixed and running coupling.
+The structure in the Mellin space in Ref. \cite{Blumlein:1997em} suggests that analytic inversions of some evolution kernels to $x$-space usually will need the introduction of new special functions on just the perturbative side both in the cases of the fixed and of the running coupling.
 In this talk we suggest that the origin of these new functions may be classified by certain diffeomorphisms in the complex plane of the Mellin moment.

 There is another important point.
 Physically, to introduce these functions is, however, not very useful either, since the parton densities have still to be Mellin-folded with the shape of PDFs at the starting scale $Q_0^2$ in the $x$-space, and one has no a priori shape parameterization for those.
-In general, we have to parametrize a distribution at some scale and evolve this distribution according to DGLAP IDE.
+In general, we have to parametrize a distribution at some scale and evolve this distribution according to the DGLAP IDE.
 One of the parameterizations is a Bernoulli parametrization \cite{Ball:2016spl} at the scale $Q_0^2,$ see for example \cite{Alekhin:2003ev,Blumlein:2006ws,Alekhin:2012ig}.
 Instead of one Beta function a combination of them may be taken \cite{Alekhin:2003ev}.

 The convolution with Bernoulli distribution usually may be done numerically.
-This is the common philosophy that it is better to parameterize the PDFs in Mellin space and to perform the one needed final numerical integral as the inversion integral itself.
+This is the common philosophy that it is better to parameterize the PDFs in the Mellin space and to perform the one needed final numerical integral as the inversion integral itself.
 This is widely agreed in the community that one integral in all cases has to be numerical to allow for flexible enough inputs at the starting scale.
 As we have explained above we do not need this last integral to do numerically.

 The complete form of the DGLAP equations for PDFs in QCD may be found in the original papers \cite{Altarelli:1977zs,Dokshitzer:1977sg}.